trinly01/ZVWA/README.md

-# DAMN VULNERABLE WEB APPLICATION
+# ZyberLab VULNERABLE WEB APPLICATION

-Damn Vulnerable Web Application (DVWA) is a PHP/MySQL web application that is damn vulnerable.
+ZyberLab Vulnerable Web Application (DVWA) is a PHP/MySQL web application that is ZyberLab vulnerable.
 Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled class room environment.

 The aim of DVWA is to **practice some of the most common web vulnerabilities**, with **various levels of difficulty**, with a simple straightforward interface.
 Please note, there are **both documented and undocumented vulnerabilities** with this software.
 This is intentional.
 You are encouraged to try and discover as many issues as possible.